ds-example/coding-challenge/README.md

 We've gone ahead and created the files and bare code structures needed for you to get started coding.
 You can find these files in `src/c360/Card` and `src/c360/CardGroup`.

 We've also registered the web components in the Storybook environment, so you don't have to do any configuration wrangling.
 For the curious, you can see how we register the web components in `.storybook/preview.js`.
 This file configures the Preview window in the Storybook dev environment.

+## Working with our Tech

+### Global CSS Variables

+We encourage you to write your CSS with our global variables, instead of using hard-coded values.
+This helps keep your code consistent with the overall look and feel of our design system.

+You can reference our global CSS Variables through the `SDS Elements / Global CSS Variables` stories in the Storybook development environment.
+They also live in `src/globals.css`.

+### Building with Existing Components

+We have a few components already in our system that you can use to help compose your components.
+These are located within the 'C360 Components' directory.

+#### SDS and C360 - What do they Mean?

+While we don't want to overload you with the details, we do have a separation of components within our system.
+SDS defines a primitive set of base level components, and C360 takes those low-level components and decorates them for use within the C360 design system.

+For your challenge, stick to building with the C360 components, as they've been created to fit your code challenge.
+If you are curious, you can review the C360 and SDS source code (say, for the `Button` component) to get a sense of the component composition structures at work behind the scenes.

 ## Tech Stack Overview